 This keyboard has a fairly tall profile and is most comfortable to use with a wrist rest, especially when typing for long periods.
 Unfortunately, there isn't a wrist rest included in the box, and Logitech doesn't sell a wrist rest to match its compact form factor at the time of writing.

 This keyboard's PCB isn't hot-swapple in the conventional sense, but switches are theoretically 'replaceable.'
-You can remove the switches without soldering (Logitech has a manual that demonstrates how to replace switches on their website).
+You can remove the switches without soldering (Logitech has a manual on its website that demonstrates how to replace switches).
 However, Logitech doesn't seem to sell replacement switches at the time of writing, and the switches themselves have non-standard pinouts, so they aren't interchangeable with other aftermarket optical switches.

 This keyboard has a basic rubber USB-A to USB-C power cable.
 It doesn't retain any kinks from its packaging.